-Don't limit your Halloween crafting just to your human family members.
-Get all members involved, including your fur babies.
+Don't limit your Halloween crafting just to your human family members—instead, get everyone in on the fun, fur babies included.
+With so many families now bringing Fido along when celebrating Halloween, it's only right that they have their own costumes as well.
 We've compiled a list of super creative DIY dog costumes to try out on four-legged friends of all sizes.

 Fashion a Unicorn Horn

 If you want to hop on the unicorn trend, gather up some shiny gold fabric and yarn.
-To make the costume extra girly, add a toile tutu for your pup to wear.
-Just be sure to supervise your dog while wearing this costume so they don't accidentally ingest any yarn.Continue to 7 of 26 below.
+To make the costume extra girly, add a tulle tutu for your pup to wear.
+Just be sure to supervise your dog while wearing this costume so they don't accidentally ingest any yarn.Continue to 5 of 19 below.

 Add a Custom Tag to Their Collar

 There are a variety of accessories you can add to your dog's collar for Halloween.
 One idea is to make large Ty Beanie Baby tags using felt.
 This costume works best with dogs that are small, fluffy, and look like stuffed animals.